NP-NET-research/Recursive-Semi-Markov-Model/README.md

 # Recursive Semi-Markov Model

-This is the source code for "N-ary Constituent Tree Parsing with Recursive Semi-CRF" from ACL 2021.
+This is the source code for "N-ary Constituent Tree Parsing with Recursive Semi-Markov Model" from ACL 2021.

 `src_cn` and `src_en` are the codes used in Chinese and English tasks respectively.
 ## Contents